- Undo the three Pozi 2 screws on the back, carefully install the battery and replace the back.

 Scroll the Digital Stops screen to see stops created in this way - they are shown below the standard and custom stops.

-Any stop may be deleted by swiping left on it then selecting "DELETE".
+iOS: select the stop to be deleted, swipe left on it then tap "DELETE".

 Adding custom stops